A $3,000 adoption grant is available to help cover adoption costs.

 As a new adoptive family, you will likely experience both joys and challenges once your child comes home.
 And as your child grows up, he or she will probably have some questions — questions surrounding their adoption, race, identity as an adoptee or their birth family.
 You both may encounter issues that you’re not sure how to handle.
 But don’t worry, you won’t be alone.

-Four-year-old Colt is a sweet and loving little boy.
+Five-year-old Colt is a sweet and loving little boy.
 He’s a big fan of smiling, snuggling and playing with others!
 He’s also known for being a jokester with his caregivers.
 Colt needs a loving, permanent family who will give him the support and care he needs to thrive.
+A Families Not Finances grant is available to help find Colt an adoptive family!
 Continue reading “Colt Needs a Family!”

 Chantelle is a smiley, bright and kind 5-year-old.
 She enjoys drawing, but she also loves to dance, sing and listen to music!
 She is one of the children waiting for her permanent, loving family through adoption.